Pandemic Orders and industry requirements are regularly updated

 Record-keeping for contact tracing

-Maintaining 1.5 metres distance between employees, customers and other visitors to the premises is essential to prevent the spread of COVID-19.
+Maintaining 1.5 metres distance between employees, customers and other visitors to the premises helps prevent the spread of COVID-19.

-Under Directions issued by the CHO, workplaces are required to comply with particular density quotient rules.
+Under Pandemic Orders made by the Victorian Minister for Health, workplaces may be required to comply with particular density quotient rules.

 In consultation with employees and independent contractors, employers should develop a plan to ensure physical distancing is maintained.
 This could include, where reasonably practical, the staggering of start times and breaks for employees and the appointing of one staff member per shift to ensure physical distancing rules are abided by staff and patrons.

 The advice below may include activities that may not be permissible.
 Employers should check what activities are permissible on the DH website.

 - Manage patrons' movement